katebulaeva/TA_scraper_and_analysis/README.md

 Each curated dataset is saved as "*TA_cityname_restaurants_curated.csv*" in the current directory.
 The aggregated dataset is saved as "*TA_restaurants_curated.csv*".
 It contains the restaurants information for all the cities that have been scraped, curated in order to be able to analyse them and take interesting information out of them.

+**ANALYSIS AND VISUALIZATION**

+The "2.Analysis.ipynb" notebook contains the analysis carried out in order to answer several questions about the dataset, such as:
+- What is the Price Range repartition per city?
+- What are the best city for people that have a special diet (gluten, etc.) ?
+- What are the common point between the top restaurants ?
+- an many others.